Ockham New Zealand Book Awards – A partnership we cherish

 “The more that you read, the more things you will know.
 The more that you learn, the more places you’ll go.”

 I believe the good doctor’s observation has never been more pertinent than today.
+From the start we’ve wanted to give back to those organisations and individuals that enrich us as a society.
 Critical thought and enquiry – and extending the joy of thinking and learning to all New Zealanders – is at the heart of the Ockham ethos.
 To play a small part in taking what Stephen King called the "uniquely portable magic" of books to New Zealanders means the world to me – and to Ockham.

 Thank you for letting us share in the story.